-6.3 Citizen Participation Activities
+5.2 Citizen Participation Activities

 NYSDEC will coordinate and lead community relations throughout the course of the project.
 Benchmark-TurnKey will support NYSDEC's community relations activities, as necessary.
 A Citizen Participation Plan will be prepared by Benchmark-TurnKey and submitted to NYSDEC under separate cover.
-The Citizen Participation Plan will follow NYSDEC's Citizen Participation Plans template for Brownfield Cleanup Program sites entering the BCP at the point of site investigation.
+The Citizen Participation Plan will follow NYSDEC's template for Sites entering the BCP at the point of site investigation.

-7.0 REPORTING AND SCHEDULE
+6.0 REPORTING AND SCHEDULE

-Upon completion of the RI, a comprehensive RI/IRM/AA report will be completed summarizing the RI tasks completed as described below.
+Upon completion of the RI fieldwork, a comprehensive RI Report will be prepared summarizing the tasks completed as described below.

-7.1 Remedial Investigation Reporting
+6.1 Remedial Investigation Reporting

-The RI section of the RI/IRM/AA report will include the following information and documentation, consistent with the NYSDEC's DER-10 Technical Guidance for Site Investigation and Remediation (May 2010).
+The RI Report will include the following information and documentation, consistent with the NYSDEC's DER-10 Technical Guidance for Site Investigation and Remediation.

-- Introduction and background; - A description of the site and the investigation areas; - A description of the field procedures and methods used during the RI; - A discussion of the nature and rationale for any significant variances from the scope of work described in this RI Work Plan; - The data obtained during the RI and historical data considered by Benchmark-TurnKey to be of useable quality.
-This will include geochemical data, field measurements, etc; - A discussion of contaminant fate and transport.
-This will provide a description of the hydrologic parameters of the Site, and an evaluation of the lateral and vertical movement of groundwater; - Conclusions regarding the extent and character of environmental impact in the media being investigated; - The conclusions of the qualitative human health and environmental risk assessments, including any recommendations for more detailed assessments, if applicable; and - Supporting materials for RI data.
-These will include boring logs, monitoring well construction diagrams, laboratory analytical reports, and similar information.
+- Introduction and background. - A description of the site and the investigation areas. - A description of the field procedures and methods used during the RI. - A discussion of the nature and rationale for any significant variances from the scope of work described in this RI Work Plan. - The data obtained during the RI and historical data considered by Benchmark-TurnKey to be of useable quality including geochemical data, field measurements, etc. - Comparative criteria that may be used to calculate cleanup levels during the AA process, such as NYSDEC SCOs and other pertinent regulatory standards or criteria. - A discussion of contaminant fate and transport.
+This will provide a description of the hydrologic parameters of the Site, and an evaluation of the lateral and vertical movement of groundwater. - Conclusions regarding the extent and character of environmental impact in the media being investigated. - The conclusions of the qualitative human health and environmental risk assessments, including any recommendations for more detailed assessments, if applicable.
+A qualitative off-site exposure assessment will also be provided. - Supporting materials for RI data including boring logs, monitoring well construction diagrams, laboratory analytical reports, and similar information. - Data generated for the Site will be reported to NYSDEC electronically via EQuIS software where it will be stored in NYSDEC's Environmental Information Management System (EIMS).

 In addition, Benchmark-TurnKey will require third-party data review by a qualified, independent data validation expert.
-Specifically, a Data Usability Summary Report (DUSR) will be prepared, with appropriate data qualifiers added to the results.
-The DUSR will follow

-NYSDEC format per the NYSDEC's September 1997 DUSR guidelines and May 2010 DER-10 guidance.
-The DUSR and any necessary qualifications to the data will be appended to the report.
+Specifically, a DUSR will be prepared, with appropriate data qualifiers added to the results.
+The DUSR will follow NYSDEC format per the NYSDEC's September 1997 DUSR guidelines and May 2010 DER-10 guidance.
+The DUSR and any necessary qualifications to the data will be appended to the RI Report.